No (Shakira song): Composition and recording

 The lyrics of "No" were written by Shakira.
 The music was composed by her and Lester Mendez.
-It was produced by Shakira with additional co-production by Mendez and Cerati, who also played the guitar and provided backing vocals to the song.
+It was produced by Shakira with additional production by Mendez and Cerati, who also played the guitar and provided backing vocals to the song.
 The mixing and engineering for "No" was performed by Rob Jacobs at Henson Recording Studios in Los Angeles, with additional engineering by Kevin Killen.
 Other instrumentation for "No" included guitar and acoustic guitar by Tony Reyes and Rene Toledo, drums by Jonathan Mover, and bass by Chris Chaney.
 Vlado Meller completed the audio mastering at Sony Music Studios in New York City.
 "No" is a pop ballad whose lyrics chronicle a woman's effort in trying to tell her boyfriend that she no longer wants to be involved in a relationship and that separating is best for both: "No, no intentes disculparte / no juegues a insistir / las excusas ya existían antes de ti / no, no me mires como antes / no hables en plural / la retórica es tu arma más letal".
 Additionally, the lyrics depict the distance that age marks between two people: "y que a tu edad sepas bien lo que es / romperle el corazón a alguien así [...] espero que no esperes que te espere / después de mis 26 la paciencia se me ha ido hasta los pies".

-On a colombian TV show, Shakira's first love, César Ulloa was interviewed and told the reporter that Shakira's mom told him that he was the inspiration behind this song.
+On a Colombian TV show, Shakira's first love, César Ulloa was interviewed and told the reporter that Shakira's mom told him that he was the inspiration behind this song.
 "No" is for Shakira a closure to that relationship.